KutalVolkan/ai_recruiter/README.md

 - **Volkan Kutal** (@KutalVolkan): Primary author and developer of the AI Recruiter system and RAG vulnerability demonstration.
 Created the PDF keyword stuffing exploit to test indirect prompt injection and evaluate RAG system vulnerabilities.

-- **Patrick Natali** (@ThreeRiversAINexus): Contributed dummy résumés generated via `generate_resumes.py` to test and validate the system.
+- **Patrik Natali** (@ThreeRiversAINexus): Contributed dummy résumés generated via `generate_resumes.py` to test and validate the system.
 Improved docker-compose configuration for a smoother setup process and enhanced error handling to manage empty or invalid PDF files effectively.

 ### **Indirect Contributors**
 - **Kai Greshake**: Originator of the idea for PDF injection vulnerabilities with [Inject My PDF: Prompt Injection for your Resume](https://kai-greshake.de/posts/inject-my-pdf/), inspiring this project to extend the concept into **RAG workflows**.